 “As an artist, you are on a journey.
 How that journey goes is completely down to you."

-Deelite MC is performing at some of the United Kingdom’s biggest Punjabi melas of 2016.
+Deelite MC performs at some of the United Kingdom’s biggest Punjabi melas.

 The Brit-Asian artist is wowing fans and spectators with his original blend of urban-Asian music.